ayushinigam/react-navigation-current-route/README.md

 # react-navigation-current-route

+<i>Inspired by react-navigation  [guide](https://github.com/react-community/react-navigation/blob/bbab489a6acfd9ef5185f2c0bcc9d1420a647d78/docs/guides/Screen-Tracking.md).
+Published for the ease of usage.</i>

 Get the current route name for an application which is using [react-navigation](https://github.com/react-community/react-navigation) <br>

 <strong>Installation</strong>:
 ```javascript